Stop scammers in their tracks!

 Someone who steals your identity around tax time is probably not intending to pay your back taxes for you.
-He or she could be after your refund!
+They could be after your refund!

-Make sure your refund ends up in your hands and not those of a thief by practicing a few simple habits that can protect your personal information.
+Don’t wait until it’s too late!
+Learn how to prevent ID theft before it happens.
+Make sure your income tax refund ends up in your hands and not those of a thief by practicing a few simple habits that can protect your personal information.

-Take the following steps to keep your identity safe not only during tax season, but all year long:
+Take the following steps to keep your identity safe not only during tax season but throughout the year:

 1. Leave your Social Security card home.